 Medieval beginnings

-The old kitchen was built in about 1580 shortly after the original main hall and presents a bit of a mystery too.
+The old kitchen was probably built in about 1580 shortly after the original main hall and presents a bit of a mystery too.
 It is the largest, most intact tripartite (three-bay) kitchen in Sussex.
 But at the time it was built, the building was not residential so why did they need such a big kitchen?

 Making a house a home

-By the second half of the 1600s, the Mint House was no longer a civic building and had been converted into a residential building which it remained for about 200 years before being split into three cottages by the mid 19th century (a time when Pevensey was in decline).
-The three properties had been reunited into one by 1908.
-It’s not known who owned the Mint House in 1600 but Pevensey was in a period of prosperity in the 17th century due to the iron industry and during this time the upper hall was divided into rooms, fireplaces were installed and the rooms were decorated in the style of the time.
+It’s not known who owned the Mint House in 1600 but Pevensey was in a period of prosperity in the 17th century due to the iron industry.
+During this time the Mint House was converted into a residential property and the upper hall was divided into rooms, fireplaces were installed and the rooms were decorated in the style of the time.
+Damage to the walls in what’s known as the Painted Room revealed daub (clay, dung and hay) and painted plaster.
+The decorations would have covered the whole room.
 Whoever did this was probably wealthy but who was it?

 The backyard